andrewhollamon/mcb_api/README.md

 # MILLION CHECKBOXES

+## WARNING - IN PROGRESS

+Note that you're looking at a project that is very much in progress, not yet a polished system.

 ## SUMMARY

 This project is inspired by the One Million Checkboxes project as featured on Hacker News.